MillhioreF/docker-gelbooru-fork/README.md

 ```
 Use "exit" to close the container's bash shell.

-After that you'll need to go to the following link and signu with your ADMINISTRATOR info in your web browser: http://localhost:44555/install/index.php
+After that you'll need to go to the following link and sign up with your ADMINISTRATOR info in your web browser: http://192.168.99.100:44555/install/index.php
+The IP address for your server is displayed at the very top of the terminal window, if it doesn't match the one here edit the URL so it does.

-Wait for the message, and go to Gelbooru main page to test things: http://localhost:44555
+Wait for the message, and go to Gelbooru main page to test things: http://192.168.99.100:44555
 You should now be able to whatever you want inside gelbooru, in my tests the first image that you upload will have a broken thumbnail, but for the rest of the images it'll work fine.

-The administrator(s) page is located at: http://localhost:44555/admin/index.php
+The administrator(s) page is located at: http://192.168.99.100:44555/admin/index.php

 *in case you decide to change the credentials, you'll need to also change the gelbooru config file to match, the file is located at /var/www/html/config.php